giesf/dab-protocol/UserStories&Objects.md

 - As consumer I want to see the posts of one creator on their profile in chronological order.

 ### Technical Requirements
-- Each blog can at this point just be one html document, and a directory for media files.
+- Each profile can at this point just be one html document, and a directory for media files.
 - As long as only the owner has edit access to the server / files we don't need to implement any authentication ourselves.
 - We need to define a criteria on how the HTML document needs to be structured, for that a basic requirement could be:
 ```